-- We recommend that the Department of Agriculture and Markets maintain statistics on lamb and goat prices, on a weekly basis across the state, including live weight prices in consistent weight categories and cutout values for lamb carcasses, similar to those used in the beef industry reports. - 2.
+- We recommend that the New York State Department of Agriculture and Markets maintain statistics on lamb and goat prices, on a weekly basis across the state, including live weight prices in consistent weight categories and cutout values for lamb carcasses, similar to those used in the beef industry reports. - 2.
 We support the promotion of New York State lamb and goat products. - 3.
-We support adequate budget allocations to fund eradication programs for Johne's and Scrapie Diseases in sheep and goats.
+We support adequate budget allocations to fund the New York Sheep and Goat Health Assurance program along with the eradication programs for Johne's and scrapie diseases in sheep and goats.